jacquev6/ActionTree/docs/_sources/user_guide/resources.rst.txt

 --------------

 By default, `ActionTree` considers that all actions execute on a single core.
-Thus, by default, the ``jobs`` parameter of :func:`.execute` controls how many actions can be executed in parallel.
+Thus, by default, the ``cpu_cores`` parameter of :func:`.execute` controls how many actions can be executed in parallel.

 You can tell `ActionTree` that your :class:`.Action` uses more cores with :meth:`~.Action.require_resource` and :obj:`.CPU_CORE`: